kwalczak80/mx-monster/README.md

 - Privacy - link to the page where the user can read about the privacy policy
 - Terms - link to the page where the user can read about the terms and conditions
 - FAQ - link to the page where the user can find the answers to the most common questions asked by the other users
-- social media channels(Facebook, Instagram, Twitter) - link to the social channels
+- Social media channels(Facebook, Instagram, Twitter) - links to the social channels
-- Newsletter - link to the page where the user can subscribe to the newsletter
+- Newsletter - link to the page where the user can subscribe to a newsletter
 - Contact - link to the page with the contact form
 - About - link to the page where the user can read more about the MX Monster business